-2.7.3 DoS (Denial of Service)
+2.5.3 Denial of Service (DoS)

 The Broadband router's firewall can block common hacker attacks, including Denial of Service, Ping of Death, Port Scan and Sync Flood.
 If Internet attacks occur the router can log the events.

-84

-Parameters Description
+Parameters Description 1 arameters Description